 In Texas, expunction can permanently remove entries from an adult criminal history record, but it is very limited.
 Nondisclosure (sealing) hides certain offenses from public disclosure, but they are still visible to criminal justice agencies, licensing agencies and certain government entitles.

 Eligibility depends on the type of offense and type of community supervision (probation).
 Texas has two types of community supervision: deferred adjudication and regular community supervision.
-Offenses ending conviction or regular community supervision are never eligible for expunction or nondisclosure.
+Offenses ending in conviction or regular community supervision are never eligible for expunction or nondisclosure.

 In Texas, expunction applies to:

-- Class C misdemeanors resulting in deferred adjudication OR
+- Class C misdemeanors resulting in deferred adjudication or

 - Offenses not resulting in conviction regardless of level, where charges were not filed, charges were dismissed, or the person was acquitted or pardoned.